Children with special educational needs and disabilities (SEND)

 Your child may be eligible for:

-- SEN support - support given in school, eg speech therapy
+- SEN support - support given in school, like speech therapy

 - an education, health and care (EHC) plan - a plan of care for children and young people aged up to 25 who have more complex needs

 If you or your child got support before September 2014 this will continue until your local council changes it to an EHC plan.